 Does Brewing Twice Reduce Caffeine?

-As you can tell, the answer to this depends on the coffee extraction method and the science behind it.
+As you can tell, the answer to this depends on the coffee brewing method and the science behind it.

 When you place coffee grounds in water, it releases a lot of chemicals including caffeine, flavonoids, antioxidants, proteins, and vitamins.
 When they are properly extracted, they impart the delicious flavor and aroma you associate with a perfectly brewed cup of coffee.